French report finds over 300,000 children were victims of sex abuse in the Catholic Church | DW | 05.10.2021

 A major report prepared by an independent commission and published Tuesday on child sex abuse in the French Catholic Church has shed light on thousands of child sex abuse cases over the last 70 years.

-The 2,500-page document details how an estimated 3,000 child abusers, 2/3 of whom were priests, worked in the Catholic Church in France over seven decades.
+The 2,500-page document details how an estimated 3,000 child abusers, two-thirds of whom were priests, worked in the Catholic Church in France over seven decades.

-The president of the commission that issued the report, Jean-Marc Sauve, told a news conference that the estimated number of victims is believed to be more than 300,000, when lay members of the Church such as teachers at Catholic schools are included.
+The president of the commission that issued the report, Jean-Marc Sauve, told a news conference that the estimated number of victims is believed to 330,000, when lay members of the Church such as teachers at Catholic schools are included.
+An estimated 216,000 were victims of French clergy.

+On Tuesday, the head of the French conference of bishops, Monsignor Eric de Moulins-Beaufort, expressed shame and asked for forgiveness.

+"We are appalled'' at the conclusions of the report and the numbers of victims," he said.

 The commission, requested by the church and headed by former civil servant Jean-Marc Sauve, comprised 22 people including sociologists, magistrates, law professors and theologians and members of different faith groups.
 Together they studied church, court, press and police files as part of its work.